-Originally created in 2018 as a live, interactive, performance, May I Take Your Arm? was re-imagined in 2020 as a livestream presentation for Spider Web Performance’s Festival of Live Digital Art, and reimagined again in 2021 as a 7-part multidisciplinary follow-at-home experience co-produced by Theatre Passe Muraille & ReDefine Arts, with the support of Common Boots Theatre.
+Originally created in 2018 as a live, interactive, performance, May I Take Your Arm? was re-imagined in 2020 as a livestream presentation for Spider Web Performance’s Festival of Live Digital Art, and reimagined again in 2021 as a mainstage 7-part multidisciplinary follow-at-home experience co-produced by Theatre Passe Muraille and ReDefine Arts.
 A purpose built website acted as a navigation map for audiences to experience the work in their own homes, in their own time and pace.
-Additional features of the show included a series of limited-edition accordion books designed by Anna Camilleri that were mailed as a tactile accompaniment to experience the show, as well as multiple synchronous listening stage events.
+Additional features of the show included a series of 200 limited-edition accordion books designed by Anna Camilleri that were mailed as a tactile accompaniment to experience the show, as well as multiple synchronous listening stage events.

-May I Take Your Arm? presentations include FOLDA Festival of Live Digital Art) livestream (2020), Isabel Bader Centre for the Performing Arts, Kingston, ON (2019), Theatre and Accessibility in a Digital World Symposium, BMO Theatre, Vancouver (2019), Cahoots Theatre, Toronto (2018) and Festival of Original Theatre, Equity and Diversity in Performance UT (2019).
+May I Take Your Arm? presentations include FOLDA (Festival of Live Digital Art) livestream (2020), Isabel Bader Centre for the Performing Arts, Kingston, ON (2019), Theatre and Accessibility in a Digital World Symposium, BMO Theatre, Vancouver (2019), Cahoots Theatre, Toronto, ON (2018), and Festival of Original Theatre, Equity and Diversity in Performance, University of Toronto (2019).
 May I Take Your Arm? was part of the National Arts Centre’s English Theatre Collaborations Unit (2019) and elements from May I Take Your Arm? were presented by Theatre Passe Muraille’s Beyond Walls program (2021).